natalie-kate/music_to_my_ears/README.md

 -   #### Imagery

     The images I've used on the top of each page were picked to create the feel and atmosphere of an old school music shop where you could leisurely peruse the music and pick out your next favourite band.
+The image for account pages are the same, as are those to do with the shop and products.
+The event and contact share another image.

 ## Technologies